ufs-community/ufs-mrweather-app/docs/UsersGuide/source/inputs_outputs.rst

 chgres_cube
 -----------

-When a user runs the UFS MR Weather App as described in the quickstart guide, input data for chgres_cube is linked from a location on disk to your run directory via CIME.
+When a user runs the MR Weather App as described in the quickstart guide, input data for chgres_cube is linked from a location on disk to your run directory via CIME.
 The data is stored in a hierarchical way in the ``$DIN_LOC_IC`` directory (see :numref:`Section %s <downloading_input_data>`).
 A list of the input files for chgres_cube